How to Make a Potato Powered Light Bulb

 Can a potato light up a light bulb?

-If you want to power high-voltage bulbs, then the answer is no. A potato battery generates roughly 0.5 volts of energy, which is only enough to light up a low-voltage LED.
+If you want to power high-voltage bulbs, then the answer is no. A potato battery generates roughly 0.5 volts of energy, which is only enough power to light up a low-voltage LED.

 Why does my potato battery not work?

-How many amps is a potato battery?
+How many amps of energy can a potato battery produce?

-Does boiling a potato increase its power?
+Does using a boiled potato result in more power?

 Yes, researchers claim that you can increase the power output of a potato by boiling it for about eight minutes.
 Boiling breaks down the organic tissues inside potatoes and shrinks resistance, allowing electrons to flow more easily and generate more power.